Tamil Ini: Plot

 Fast forward to the future and Dev is a good tennis player and defeats his father in a match.
 He tells his father that he is in love with Neelima Ramachandran.
 His father discloses this information to his mother, who is content that the person he loves is a woman.
 Neelima tells Dev's parents that she is from Overland Park, Kansas and that her mother was the chief doctor at KU Med.
 Neelima tells Dev's mother that she wants black tea.
 Neelima is unsure of her father's whereabouts and thinks that he is from Tanjore, where Lakshmi is also from.
 Neelima goes on to say that her parents are divorced and that she isn't fluent in Tamil.
 Dev changes the topic to dinner and when Lakshmi lists out the dishes she made, Neelima asks what aviyal is.
 After dinner, they take a family photo.

 The photo is displayed on a wall and moves after Nick Nathan, Dev and Neelima's son hit it with a ball.
 Nick tells his father that he has a project to do.
 His mom tries to help him with his project but when Nick tells her the project is about ancestry and when he asks her about her dad, Dev steps in and says he can do the project on his family.
 Nick practices presenting his project with his parents and talks about his great-grandfather, his grandparents and his parents.
 He asks his father what his ancestral language is and his dad after thinking for a bit responds that it is Tamil.
 The film ends with the quote "Mella Tamil ini sagum..." by Bharathiyar.

-Cast

-At the beginning of the film, Christina and Aliya Edmondson play a Chinese mother and daughter, respectively.